ashleywillard/healthy-eff/README.md

 * To add previous days, click Input Past Days at the bottom of the Log Healty Activity Home Page, this will redirect you to the Add Previous Days Page
 * Adding any activity on the Past Day input page will send a request to the administrator for approval.
 * For each day you want to add, click the date input box, if JavaScript is enabled, an datepicker will appear, select what day you wish to add, otherwise type in the specific date in the format mm/dd/yyyy.
-* Proceed to add activites in the same manner as inputing today's activities
+* Proceed to add activities in the same manner as inputting today's activities
 * If JavaScript is not enabled, User will not be able to add multiple days on one form
 * A user may only input past days for the current month.
 However if the current date is on or before the 5th, a user may input past days for the previous month as well.
 * Users can submit only once for each day, with the exception of the case where a pending request has been denied.
 Then the user may submit again for that day.

 ##### User Calendar Page:
-* After inputing either today or past day's healthy activity, User will be brought to the Calendar page
+* After inputting either today or past day's healthy activity, User will be brought to the Calendar page
   * User will see a standard calendar, for every day they worked out, they will see what they did and how long, as well as the status of that activity: either 'Approved', 'Rejected', or 'Pending'
 * If JavaScript is not enabled User can still view their calendar, however this will only allow them to see the past two months.
-* With JavaScript enabled, User can navigate the calendar to see all months that they have submitted healty activities for
+* With JavaScript enabled, User can navigate the calendar to see all months that they have submitted healthy activities for
 * The User Calendar Page will also show the amount earned each month at the top right of the page

 ##### Settings: